Bodies and selves: Reflections on visual coding and identity

 These observations feel so obviously true that it seems almost ridiculous to even point them out.
 But I am not entirely sure that it is.
 If we extend this thought to other domains, we see that the lines between body and other, and body and thing, quickly blur.
-Is it not, for example, much less obvious that a performance artist’s art piece is not their body, or that a sex worker’s capital is not their body, or that a pregnant woman’s child is not her body?
+The separateness, for example, of a dancer’s art piece or a pregnant person’s child from their body is much less obvious.

 My own body has never had any innate, constant definition; instead, it seems to always change in relation to what surrounds it, and—most importantly—who perceives and names it.
-It has never been “dark, light, masculine, feminine, large, small, fat, thin, beautiful, ugly etc.” for more than certain moments in time and space.
+It has never been “dark, light, masculine, feminine, large, small, fat, thin, beautiful, ugly, etc.” for more than certain moments in time and space.
 As a consequence, I have come to understand my body as mostly existing somewhere in between definitions.
 It is relational.
-In societies that are unable to describe many things outside of a binary system, i.e. without constructing difference, this space in between and around the bodies, which occupy it, represent not only a problem but also a threat.
+In societies that are unable to describe many things outside of a binary system, i.e. without constructing difference, this space in between and the bodies which occupy it represent not only a problem but also a threat.

 But how do we render bodies faceless and unrecognizable?